-Most departments have a course numbered 440 designating Independent Study.
+Most departments have a course numbered 440 designating independent study.
 These courses allow for specialized study under the guidance of faculty members and are designed to individualize the academic program through significant learning experiences.
 Research or exploration of topics not currently addressed in catalog courses provides the basis for such study.
 Students should consult with their advisor for further information about these opportunities.

-In extraordinary circumstances, a faculty member may agree to teach a regular catalog course to a single student in a modified independent study format.
-Such courses are designated as a Course by Arrangement.

-Students intending to register for an Independent Study or Course by Arrangement must complete the Independent Study/Course by Arrangement Proposal Form found on the Office of the Registrar website (www. georgetowncollege.edu/registrar/current-students).
-Once the proposal is submitted to and approved by the Office of the Provost, the student will be registered for the independent study.
-Proposals must be submitted to the Office of the Provost by the fourth week of the fall or spring semester.
-Proposals for the summer or winter terms must be submitted before the term begins.
-Certain exceptions to deadlines may be approved by the Provost for extenuating circumstances.
-Students may earn a maximum of 15 credit hours of independent study to count towards graduation.
+Students intending to register for an independent study or course by arrangement must complete two forms.
+To register for an independent study or course by arrangement an Approval Form found in the Registrar's Office must be signed by the faculty member agreeing to supervise the study.
+This form is returned to the Registrar's Office.
+The second form is available online at http://spider.georgetowncollege.edu/AcadPgms/studyform.doc.
+The form must be returned to the Provost's Office before the course can be confirmed, and (except under extenuating circumstances) no later than the first day of classes.
+Students may earn 1 to 15 credit hours of independent study toward graduation.